-- 10. Operator's and passenger's helmets, goggles and clothing. - 11.
-Seat belts- Check for proper operation and belt wear.
+- 11, Operator's and passenger's helmets, goggles and clothing. - 12, Engine coolant check for proper level at the recovery bottle. - 13, Seat belts- Check for proper operation and belt wear.

 Make sure that both seat belts are not frayed or damaged.
 The seat belt must move smoothly when pulled out and retract on its own when released.
 The latch plate should click securely into the buckle and release when the release button is pushed firmly.
 Clean off any dirt or mud which could affect operation.
 Have an authorized dealer repair as necessary for proper operation.